nkvuong/cv/README.md

 # Vuong Nguyen

-_Technical architect specialised in big data platform and cloud technologies with a wide range of experience in different architecture domains: infrastructure, big data, continuous delivery, networking and software_
+Technical architect specialised in big data platform and cloud technologies with a wide range of experience in different architecture domains: infrastructure, big data, continuous delivery, networking and software.

-_Broad and deep knowledge of current trends in technology, how to use them to deliver business value alongside the stakeholder management skills to bring people on the journey._
+Broad and deep knowledge of current trends in technology, how to use them to deliver business value alongside the stakeholder management skills to bring people on the journey.

-_Core strength in Data Engineering with current, deep technical knowledge – including hands-on – of big data technologies and cloud data warehouse such as Databricks, Spark and BigQuery_
+Core strength in Data Engineering with current, deep technical knowledge – including hands-on – of big data technologies and cloud data warehouse such as Databricks, Spark and BigQuery.

 [LinkedIn](https://www.linkedin.com/in/vuong-nguyen/) / [GitHub](https://github.com/nkvuong/)

 ## 🔥 Key works
-📚 Thought leaderships and blogs:
+📚 Thought leadership and blogs:
 - [Designing a Java Connector for Delta Sharing Recipient](https://databricks.com/blog/2022/06/29/designing-a-java-connector-for-delta-sharing-recipient.html)
 - [Databricks Terraform Provider Is Now Generally Available](https://databricks.com/blog/2022/06/22/databricks-terraform-provider-is-now-generally-available.html)
 - [Arcuate – Machine Learning Model Exchange With Delta Sharing and MLflow](https://databricks.com/blog/2022/05/24/arcuate-machine-learning-model-exchange-with-delta-sharing-and-mlflow.html)